atbcb/usab-uswds/_pages/advancing-access/outreach/about.md

 The [International Visitor Leadership Program (IVLP)](https://exchanges.state.gov/non-us/program/international-visitor-leadership-program-ivlp) is the U.S. Department of State’s premier professional exchange program.
 Through short-term visits to the United States, current and emerging foreign leaders in a variety of fields experience this country firsthand and cultivate lasting relationships with their American counterparts.
 Professional meetings reflect the participants’ professional interests and support the foreign policy goals of the United States.

-Through IVLP, the Access Board has been pleased to host representatives from nations all around the world, including the Central African Republic, Germany, Indonesia, Moldova, and South Korea.
+Through IVLP, the Access Board has been pleased to host representatives from nations all around the world, including the Central African Republic, Germany, Indonesia, Moldova, and South Korea among other nations.
+The Board looks forward to hosting additional countries in the future.

 ### Conference of States Parties to the CRPD